 This section is beyond the scope of this blog post as it will need an advance knowledge of command line tools and concepts.
 For beginners, the previous section is enough to start learning web development and programming.

-In my next blog, I will write a post on How to Install and Use Git and Visual Studio Code Editor with WSL on any Linux Project.
+Read my next blog post on How to Install and Use Visual Studio Code Editor with WSL on any Linux Project.